 Abstract

-The appetite for ecosystem-based fisheries management approaches has grown, but implementation remains slow.
+The appetite for ecosystem-based fisheries management approaches has grown, but the perception persists that implementation is slow.
 Here, we synthesize progress towards implementing EBFM in the United States through one potential avenue: expanding fish stock assessments to include ecosystem considerations and interactions between species, fleets, and sectors.
 We synthesized over 200 stock assessments and assessed how the stock assessment reports included information about system influences on the population.
 Our goals were to: 1) quantify how assessments incorporated broader system-level considerations, and 2) explore factors that might contribute to the use of system-level information.
 Interactions among fishing fleets (technical interactions) were more commonly included than biophysical interactions (species, habitat, climate) interactions within the physical environment (habitat climate) were included twice as often as interactions among species (predation, X out of Y).
 Many assessment reports included ecological interactions as background or qualitative considerations, however without incorporating them in the assessment model.
-Our analyses suggested that ecosystem characteristics are more likely to be included when the species was overfished (stock status), diet information is available, and life history characteristics.
-Our results demonstrate that significant progress has been made to expand single-species assessment and technical capacity exists to do so.
-Data availability continues to limit the inclusion of X in stock assessments, and more guidance is needed on best practices for the prioritization of when and how biophysical information should be considered.
+Our analyses suggested that ecosystem characteristics are more likely to be included when the species was overfished (stock status), diet information is available, and life history characteristics of the stock suggest it is likely to be influenced by the physical environment, habitat, or predation mortality (short-lived species, sessile benthic species, or low trophic-level species).
+Our results demonstrate that significant progress has been made to use best available science and data to expand single-species assessment, particularly when a broad definition of EBFM is applied.
+Data availability continues to limit the inclusion of predation mortality in stock assessments, and more guidance is needed on best practices for the prioritization of when and how biophysical information should be considered.

 Introduction